 Cotton is everywhere in Uzbekistan.
 In plates, teapots, teacups, and ikat clothing.
-Why?

 It traces back to the country’s extensive history of forced labor in the cotton-picking industry.